pulumi/terraform-provider-aws/website/docs/r/s3_account_public_access_block.html.markdown

 The following arguments are supported:

 * `account_id` - (Optional) AWS account ID to configure.
-Defaults to automatically determined account ID of the Terraform AWS provider.
+Defaults to automatically determined account ID of the this provider AWS provider.
 * `block_public_acls` - (Optional) Whether Amazon S3 should block public ACLs for buckets in this account.
 Defaults to `false`.
 Enabling this setting does not affect existing policies or ACLs.
 When set to `true` causes the following behavior:
   * PUT Bucket acl and PUT Object acl calls will fail if the specified ACL allows public access.
   * PUT Object calls will fail if the request includes an object ACL.